microprediction/timemachines/README.md

 What's different:

-   - **Simple canonical functional use** of *some* functionality from packages like fbprophet, pmdarima, tsa, pmdarima, neuralprophet and their ilk.
+   - **Simple canonical functional use** of *some* functionality from packages like fbprophet, pmdarima, tbats, tsa, pmdarima, neuralprophet and their ilk.
 Sadly most of these are slow but...

    - **Simple fast accurate alternatives** to popular time series packages that are often faster, lighter and more accurate (e.g. [thinking](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/simple/thinking.py))